BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 ## Introduction

+"Your flight has been cancelled."
+These may be the five most hated words for an airline passenger.
+They disrupt travel plans, cost everyone time and money, and can hurt an airline's reputation.
+However, in some cases an airline has no choice but to cancel a flight, or to delay one.
+If we could create an algorithm that would allow an airline to discover that they need to delay or cancel a flight a long time in advance, they could buy time for the customer to change their travel plans, perhaps with the help of that airline.

-This project seeks to form a causal relationship of weather events on the frequency of commercial airline flight delays and cancellations.
-Flight data was compiled from the Bureau of Transportation Statistics website; weather events were taken from a Kaggle webpage (URL below) based on the paper "Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data" by Moosavi, et al. All flights in 2016-2019 from the busiest 24 airports in 2018, and the weather events in those cities, were selected.
+This project seeks to form a causal relationship of weather events on the likelihood of commercial airline flight delays and cancellations.
+Flight data was compiled from the Bureau of Transportation Statistics website; weather events were taken from a Kaggle webpage (URL below) based on the paper "Short and Long-term Pattern Discovery Over Large-Scale Geo-Spatiotemporal Data" by Moosavi, et al. All flights in 2016-2019 from four airports in 2018, and the weather events in those cities, were selected.

+## Data

-## Data Fields
+### Data Fields

 The data required extensive preprocessing before analysis; details can be found in the Exploratory Data Analysis (EDA) writeup.
 Processed data can be found in the `departure_events.csv` file.
 The origin city and departure date uniquely identify each record.
 All other fields represent the daily summary of each airport. `departure_events.csv` has the following columns: